-Every paper / subject of study offered by various departments is called a course (e.g. Operating Systems).
+Every paper / subject of study offered by the department is called a course (e.g. Marketing Management).

 1.8.1 Classification and Numbering of Course

 Each course is assigned with a 10 digit course code which has the structure as in Table 1.